The Benefits of Compression Garments: Beyond Travel

 Our clinician, Jill Rick is a Canadian Certified Pedorthist and lower body biomechanics specialist.
 For more than twenty years, Jill has worked in clinics with widely differing clientele.
 As a former elite athlete, fitness and strength trainer, sports coach and certified doula, Jill has extensive experience using compression therapy in her practice for various vein dysfunctions such as peripheral oedema, general venous insufficiency or CVI (Chronic Venous Insufficiency) and lymphoedema.

-We are excited to add Mediven to our roster of compression stockings and socks.
-With 65 years of excellence in the field of compression, Mediven products are marked first and foremost by their versatility, their numerous possible combinations, their first-class finishing and unparalleled comfort.
-What sets Mediven apart from other brands is their additional points of measurement (see image below).
+We are excited to introduce Medi products to our compression clients.
+With 65 years of excellence in the field of compression, Medi products are marked first and foremost by their versatility, their numerous possible combinations, their first-class finishing, and unparalleled comfort.
+What sets Medi apart from other brands is their additional points of measurement.
 These additional measurements create an accuracy in fit that is unmatched in the industry.
+We have chosen Medi as our premier compression product line due to the superior quality of their medical grade graduated compression garments.

-Feel like a total ROCKSTAR in medi compression!
+Feel like a total POWERHOUSE in Medi compression!

 - Fashionable compression that fits with your style!
-Mediven products are available in a wide variety of colours, styles and fabrics
+Medi products are available in a wide variety of colours, styles and fabrics

 - Incredibly accurate fit that maximizes comfort while ensuring you are getting the most out of your compression stocking or sock